NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

     // if the Relation Catalog entry of the ATTRCAT_RELIDth Relation Cache entry has been modified:
     {
-        /* Get the Relation Catalog entry from Cache using RelCacheTable::relCacheEntryToRecord().
+        /* Get the Relation Catalog entry from Cache using RelCacheTable::relCatEntryToRecord().
         Write back that entry by instantiating RecBuffer class.
 Use recId member field and recBuffer.setRecord() */ }